-- Nail changes are present in around 4 out of 5 individuals with psoriatic arthritis, compared to only about 2 out of 5 in those with psoriasis alone. - Nail changes can be seen in both fingers and toes, leading to pain that make using the hands difficult or impact walking. - Common nail changes include pitting and discolouration of the nail, caused by abnormalities in the growth of tissue in the nailbed. - The risk of developing psoriatic arthritis is greater in individuals with severe psoriasis, yet severe psoriatic arthritis may occur with minimal skin disease.
+Nail changes are found in around 4 out of 5 individuals

+- with psoriatic arthritis, compared with only about 2 out of 5 in those with psoriasis alone. - Nail changes can be seen in both fingers and toes which can cause pain and makes using the hands difficult and walking can be affected sometimes. - Nail changes include pitting and discolouration of the nail due to abnormalities in the growth of tissue in the nailbed. - The risk of developing psoriatic arthritis is greater in individuals with severe psoriasis, yet severe psoriatic arthritis may occur with minimal skin disease.